2 Methods

 We want to discover an optimal set of genes for the classifiers while including specific genes from other studies such as PrOTYPE and SPOT.
 A total of 72 genes are used in the classifier training set.

-We obtain a total of 28 genes from the union of PrOTYPE and SPOT genes that we want to include in the final classifier, regardless of model performance.
+We obtain 28 genes from the union of PrOTYPE and SPOT genes that we want to include in the final classifier, regardless of model performance.
 We then incrementally add genes one at a time from the remaining 44 candidate genes based on a variable importance rank to the set of 28 base genes and recalculate performance metrics.
-The number of genes at which the performance peaks or starts to plateau may indicate an optimal gene set model for us to compare with the full set model.
+The optimal number of genes is determined by the number of genes needed to achieve the highest average F1-Score across classes, including the overall metric in the average.
+We use an F1-score that is averaged across cross-validation folds (5) and class groups (6: Overall, HGSOC, CCOC, ENOC, MUOC, LGSOC) to compare performance between different number of genes selected.

 Here is the breakdown of genes used and whether they belong to the PrOTYPE and/or SPOT sets: